MickayG/accumulo-pig/README.md

     mvn package

-You will then need to download the JAR files which will be needed by pig
+You will then need to download the JAR files which will be needed by pig:

     mvn dependency:copy-dependencies -DoutputDirectory=lib  -DincludeArtifactIds=zookeeper,libthrift,accumulo-core,accumulo-fate,accumulo-trace

 This will add the JAR files to the 'lib' directory in the project folder.
 Transfer these JAR files along with the compiled JAR file 'accumulo-pig-1.6.0.jar' found in the target/ directory to the target machine.
 These should be local on each node.
 I transfer them into the /lib/ directory on the node.

-To write a pig script that uses Accumulo, register the JAR files with pig, run the commands:
+To write a pig script that uses Accumulo you should register the JAR files with pig.
+To do this run the commands:

     register /lib/accumulo-core-1.6.0.jar;
     register /lib/accumulo-fate-1.6.0.jar;